An Improved Physical ZKP for Nonogram and Nonogram Color: Security Proof of Protocol for Nonogram

-\begin{proof} To prove the zero-knowledge property, it is sufficient to show that all distributions of cards that are turned face-up can be simulated by a simulator $S$ without knowing $P$'s solution.
+\begin{proof} To prove the zero-knowledge property, we will construct a simulator $S$ that does not know $P$'s solution, but can simulate all distributions of values that are revealed when cards are turned face-up.

-\begin{itemize} \item In Step 3 of the copy protocol, the revealed sequence has an equal probability to be \mybox{$\clubsuit$}\mybox{$\heartsuit$} or \mybox{$\heartsuit$}\mybox{$\clubsuit$}, so this step can be simulated by $S$. \item In Step 3 of the chosen cut protocol, the \mybox{$\clubsuit$} has an equal probability to be at any of the $k$ positions, so this step can be simulated by $S$. \item In the main protocol, there is only one specific pattern of the cards that are turned face-up in every phase, so the whole protocol can be simulated by $S$. \end{itemize} \end{proof}
+\begin{itemize} \item Consider Step 3 of the copy protocol in Section \ref{copy} where cards are turned face-up.
+The revealed sequence has probability $1/2$ to be each of \hbox{\mybox{$\clubsuit$}\mybox{$\heartsuit$}} and \hbox{\mybox{$\heartsuit$}\mybox{$\clubsuit$}} due to the pile-shifting shuffle in Step 2.
+Therefore, this step can be simulated by $S$ without knowing $P$'s solution. \item Consider Step 3 of the chosen cut protocol in Section \ref{chosen} where cards are turned face-up.
+The only \mybox{$\clubsuit$} has probability $1/k$ to be at each of the $k$ positions due to the pile-shifting shuffle in Step 2.
+Therefore, this step can be simulated by $S$ without knowing $P$'s solution. \item Consider the verification of each row (resp. column) in the main protocol.
+There is only one deterministic pattern of cards that are turned face-up in all phases.
+This pattern solely depends on the sequence $(x_1,x_2,\dots,x_k)$ assigned to that row (resp. column), which is public information, so the whole protocol can be simulated by $S$ without knowing $P$'s solution. \end{itemize} \end{proof}